 Library Board of Trustees defines acceptable library behavior by creating rules of conduct.

 The Library exists to serve the community’s information needs.
 The community expects a safe and appropriate library environment so all visitors may access library resources and services.

 Rules of conduct define acceptable behavior in the library and on library property and provide for personal safety as well as for the protection of materials, property and facilities.

-Library staff are responsible for controlling disruptive behavior by applying rules of conduct.
+Library staff are responsible for applying Rules of Conduct.

-Disruptive behavior that unreasonably interferes with use of the library by other users or inhibits staff from performing their duties may result in loss of library privileges.
+Disruptive behavior that unreasonably interferes with use of the library by other users or inhibits staff or volunteers from performing their duties may result in loss of library privileges.

 Using audio equipment that disturbs others